 Otherwise, the interest rate drops to 1.45%p.a

 Given some of the restrictions that apply once you reach $5,000 for some of the accounts, you might like to consider other options.
-Such as savings for your child’s future in your mortgage offset account, or look at something like an index fund if you are investing for an extended period of time.
+Such as savings for your child’s future in your mortgage offset account, or look at something like an index fund or the Raiz App if you are investing for an extended period of time.